spescina/timthumb/README.md

 ```
 Then, publish the config files with `php artisan config:publish spescina/timthumb`.

+Then, publish the asset files with `php artisan asset:publish spescina/timthumb`.

 ## Usage
 Generate the image link with the following line of code
 ```php